 This is a common concern.
-RIO is structured and curriculum-driven like a classroom.
-You may find that you feel comfortable enough to share some of your experiences in the seminars; this allows all the participants to learn and support one another.
+RIO is structured and curriculum-driven like in a classroom.
+You may find that you feel comfortable enough to share some of your experiences in the programs; this allows all the participants to learn and support one another.
 However, you are not required to speak beyond what you feel comfortable doing so.
 You can still benefit from the information presented.
-The workshop leaders respect each participant’s right to disclose or not and never require you to share sensitive or potentially embarrassing information about yourself.
+The workshop leaders respect each participant’s right to disclose (or not) and never require you to share sensitive or potentially embarrassing information about yourself.

 What if I have an urgent need to see a counselor during this workshop?

-Simply let one of the facilitators or front desk staff know and they will help you get the help you need.
+Simply let one of the facilitators know and they will help you get the help you need.

 What if I have a problem that’s hard to define?